 “And when the time drew near that Israel must die, he called his son Joseph and said to him, “If now I have found favor in your sight, put your hand under my thigh and promise to deal kindly and truly with me.
 Do not bury me in Egypt, but let me lie with my fathers.
 Carry me out of Egypt and bury me in their burying place.”
-He answered, “I will do as you have said.”
-And he said, “Swear to me”; and he swore to him.
-Then Israel bowed himself upon the head of his bed.
+He answered, “I will do as you have said,” and he said, “Swear to me,” and he swore to him.
+Then Israel bowed himself on the head of his bed.”

-Near the end of the book of Genesis, we get to listen in on a significant exchange between Joseph and his father, Jacob, who was about to die.
-Jacob, who is also known as Israel, had settled in Egypt with his sons.
-The family had great possessions, and they were fruitful and multiplying greatly in Egypt as a result of God’s provision.
-But when Jacob got near the end of his life, he said, “I don’t want to be buried here.”
+This is a pretty significant interchange between Joseph and his father, Jacob, Israel, at the end of his father’s life.
+Jacob is about to die and he is now settled in Egypt.
+Right before this, we see that Israel and his sons, Jacob and his sons, settle in Egypt and have great possessions in it and are fruitful and multiplying greatly there in Egypt as a result of God’s provision through Joseph.
+But when Jacob gets near the end of his life, he says, “I don’t want to be buried here.”

 May we lift our eyes from this world and all that it offers and look to the promises of God, for He has called us to another world, a heavenly country, a new heaven and a new earth.